North Carolina Association of Historians Annual Meeting

 - Workshops on specific teaching techniques or practices

-- Mixed panels of K-12 teachers, students, university professors, and independent scholars examining cutting-edge scholarship and its classroom application
+- Mixed panels of K-12 teachers, students, university professors, and independent scholars examining cutting-edge scholarship and its classroom applications

 - Panels devoted to research in progress (and potential for classroom integration)

-Each proposal should include: a maximum 250-word abstract for each paper, a brief curriculum vitae for each participant, and biographical details for use in the introduction by the chair.
+Each proposal should include: a maximum 250-word abstract for each paper, a brief curriculum vitae for each participant, and biographical details for use in the introduction by the panel chair.
 Presenters will have a maximum of 15 minutes; papers should be eight to ten double-spaced pages in length, excluding notes.
 Presenters are encouraged to submit a written paper to their moderator prior to the conference.